ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - Run the playbook ``ansible-playbook -i hosts testmodule.yml``

-This can be pretty high level and is useful for seeing how Ansible runs with the new module end to end: but there are better ways to test out the module as shown below.
+This can be useful for seeing how Ansible runs with the new module end to end.
+Other possible ways to test the module are shown below.

 Windows debugging
 =================

 Debugging a module currently can only be done on a Windows host.
-This is extremely useful when developing a new module or looking at bug fixes.
-These are some steps that need to be followed to set this up.
+This can be useful when developing a new module or implementing bug fixes.
+These are some steps that need to be followed to set this up:

 - Copy the module script to the Windows server
 - Copy ``./lib/ansible/module_utils/powershell/Ansible.ModuleUtils.Legacy.psm1`` to the same directory as the script above